Chippewa County Clerk's Office

 What do we need to bring?

-Male and Female - both should appear at time of application and present the following documents:
+Both applicants should appear at time of application and present the following documents:

 - Record of Birth - Must have a certified birth certificate.
 If you were born in Chippewa County, you can purchase a copy from the Register of Deeds.